HeardLibrary/digital-scholarship/lod/install.md

 Compose is a way to run a complex application that uses several individual Docker applications simultaneously in a coordinated way.

 The key feature is a file that defines all of the containers that are necessary, and the settings that are required in order for them to work together.
 By default, this file is called `docker-compose.yml`.
-Compose assumes that you have already pulled the images for the containers you need, although for some well-know images, it may be able to pull them automatically when you run the whole application.
+Compose assumes that you have already pulled the images for the containers you need, although for some well-known images, it may be able to pull them automatically when you run the whole application.

 When you run a Compose application, Compose starts (or restarts) all of the individual containers.
 When you stop a Compose application, Compose shuts them all down safely.